Anthropocenic Disruption, Community Resilience and Law

 Date Written: September 13, 2018

-The present, at best, is at the early ideation stage for socio-legal transformation in the accelerating Anthropocene.
-Accordingly, this essay (and symposium foreword) aims first to conceptualize the larger and, to date, mostly muted conversation of how more self-reliant, shock-resistant and sustainable community can be built efficiently at the advent of anthropocenic disruption.
-Second, this essay posits that any conversation about middle-out social engineering should be situated more broadly in the context of law and its social function and thus, more than just reflexively, also in the context of (legal) education of future-generation social engineers.
-Accordingly, this essay intends a cross-cutting, interdisciplinary inquiry into the precepts of genuine cooperative-community innovation and intrapreneurship in the context of “resilience production” and “law learning.”
+The present, at best, is at the early-ideation stage for socioeconomic and sociolegal transformation in the accelerating Anthropocene.
+Accordingly, this Essay aims first to conceptualize the larger and, to date, mostly muted conversation of how more self-reliant, shock-resistant, and sustainable community may be built efficiently at the advent of “Anthropocenic disruption.”
+Second, this Essay posits that the conversation on middle-out social engineering should be situated more broadly in the context of law and its social function and, thus, more than just reflexively, also in the context of the (legal) education of future-generation social engineers and “resilience producers.”
+The Essay, therefore, also attempts a brief cross-cutting inquiry into the precepts of genuine cooperative-community innovation and intrapreneurship in the context of “resilience production” and “law learning.”

 Suggested Citation: Suggested Citation